KongHQ-CX/kong-plugin-auth-mapper/README.md

 ## How It Works

 1. The plugin reads client credentials from configurable request headers
+2. Based on the matching mode, creates a lookup key:
-2. Concatenates them using a configurable glue character to create a lookup key
+   - **Both mode**: Concatenates client_id and client_secret using a configurable glue character
+   - **Client ID only mode**: Uses only the client_id for lookup
 3. If caching is enabled, checks the cache for previously resolved credentials
 4. If not cached, parses the JSON mappings and searches for the lookup key
 5. If found, uses the mapped credentials; otherwise falls back to original credentials